tdex-network/tdex-specs/04-trade-protocol.md

 A **trader** connects to the provider using the [secure transport defined in the BOTD #2](02-handshake-protocol.md), fetches the current *market price* defined by the provider's strategy and makes an atomic swap using the [swap protocol defined in the BOTD #3](03-swap-protocol.md).
 Limit orders could be supported as well, delaying the time of execution of the swap proposal in the future.

-## Glossary

-* **Liquidity Provider**: Holds reserves of pegged Bitcoin (eg. L-BTC) and an associated Elements asset in his non-custodial wallet, running automated market-making strategies both with or without an oracle.
-Providers are incentivized to be always on and need to expose a public reachable endpoint either via clearnet or using a [Onion hidden service](https://2019.www.torproject.org/docs/tor-onion-service.html)

-* **Market**: A single provider putting liquidity into an asset pair forms a market defines as **BASE_ASSET-QUOTE_ASSET**.
-Multiple markets can co-exist, although this is less beneficial for signaling offers to traders.

-* **Trader**: Proposes new swaps using the provider's market rate.
-A trader can come and go, he only needs to support the [swap protocol defined in the BOTD #3](03-swap-protocol.md) and he can swap between the two assets in the **Market** in either direction by adding to the liquidity reserve of one and withdrawing from the reserve of the other.
-Traders can either connect directly to a **provider** if they already know the endpoint.

-* **Pool**: Providers can register into a distributed service mesh with other providers pooling together liquidity.
-This acts as a first responder for traders to lookup for provider's aggregated offers.
-A provider could run alone OR in a pool, but not both at the same time with the same reserves.

-* **Liquidity fee**: A small liquidity provider fee can be taken out of each trade and added to the reserves, besides the chain fee.
-While the *BASE_ASSET-QUOTE_ASSET* reserve ratio is constantly shifting, fees make sure that the total combined reserve size increases with every trade.
-Guaranteed arbitrage opportunities from price fluctuations should push a steady flow of transactions through the system and increase the amount of fee revenue generated.

-* **Automated Market Making**: A liquidity provider has full control over the market making strategy to apply needed to calculate the **market rate** at which to accept trades.
-That being said, there is a possibility to apply an automated market-making relying only on the reserves balances and the amount requested by the trader, without the need to connect to an external price feed.
-One of the most famous algorithms is called *constant product market-making*.
-In short, this model generates a full order-book based on an initial price for the market.
-Every transaction that occurs on this market will adjust the prices of the market accordingly.
-It's a basic supply and demand automated market making system.

 ## Trade